A great smacking sound - Chang Noi, February 18, 2008

 ...The inability to catch big businesses for profiting through conflict of interest is perhaps not so surprising.
 But the total failure to prosecute anyone for the massive mining of Suvarnabhumi Airport is gob-smacking.
 The case over the CTX scanners has dissolved into thin air, even though it was reported months ago that the US Department of Justice had provided the names of those involved.
 Khunying Jaruvarn estimated that contracts were padded by 40 percent on average, but not one case has been launched.
 It is well established that King Power occupied far more retail space than its contract allowed, blocked safety exists, built a whole building without permission and without rental, and prejudiced airport security.
 Yet all attempts to bring the company to justice have been sandbagged.
 If these massive bits of plundering are safe from the law, then more modest piracy should be fine...

 - The Secret Submarine: News Magazines, April-May, 2017

-- Weekly News Magazines, May, 2017
+- Locking the Media: Weekly News Magazines, May, 2017